bluescarni/piranha/doc/sphinx/fundamental_types.rst

    r = 42/13_q;

-This line is effectively parsed by the compiler as:
+This line is effectively interpreted by the compiler as:

 .. code-block:: c++